tooltwist/juice.io/src/v2/guide/index.md

 We’ll update the config files at the time the docker container starts, just before the application starts.
 For this to happen several things need to be set up:

-1. We build the application’s Docker image with juice-client installed.
-The Dockerfile will need NodeJS installed prior to running these commands:
+1. Once juice-client is installed, we build the application’s Docker image.
+The Dockerfile will also need NodeJS installed prior to running these commands:

 ```
 # Install juice-client